Radio.co Broadcaster Explained

-Radio.co Broadcaster is an easy-to-use piece of software, which allows DJ's like yourself to broadcast live from your Windows powered computer or laptop.
+Radio.co Broadcaster is an easy-to-use piece of software for DJs to broadcast live from a Windows computer or laptop.
 Designed with simplicity in mind, the app makes logging into your station and broadcasting a breeze.

 You'll then see the below screen, where you need to click on the 'Sign in using Radio.co' button.

 Once you click this, it will open up a webpage in your default browser.
 If you're not already signed in to Radio.co, it will ask you to enter your log in details.